Sunday, March 20, 2011

 And now a petty thug Hugo

-enslaves a southern land,
+enslaves that southern land,

 through fraud and fist and fear and fib